Bharathgc/DStarLite/README.md

 # DStarLite
 An experimental Python implementation based on the D* Lite Paper.
-Project setup is identical to that by the original Pacman  implementation used in class.
+Project setup is identical to that by the original Berkley Pacman  implementation used in class.
 All commands should therefore be run from the `pacman_domain` directory.
 Note that valgrind may need to be installed to replicate memory usage statistics.

 Modified files are as follows: